 Barricades and warning signage below suspended loads

-AI video analytics can monitor high-risk loading areas in real time.
-When a vehicle or forklift enters a restricted zone, or if materials block walkways, the system instantly flags the event.
-This enables supervisors to respond before a hazard leads to injury.
+Video AI can continuously monitor high-risk loading areas.
+When a vehicle or forklift enters a restricted zone, the system swiftly flags the event.
+This allows supervisors to respond before a hazard leads to injury.
 Reviewing flagged clips also helps identify recurring risks, so teams can adjust site layouts and storage practices proactively.

 2. Inadequate Machine Guarding and Bypassed Safety Controls